 -- SQL Server SELECT Statement Syntax SELECT [Column Names] FROM Source

-- Columns: It allows us to select the number of columns from the Sql tables.
+- Columns: Select the number of columns from the Sql tables.
 It may be One or more.

-- Source: One or more tables present in the Database.
-JOINS are used to join multiple tables.
+- Source: JOINS are used to join multiple tables.

 SQL Select All Columns Example